Subsidiary alliance

+The ruler was also forbidden from maintaining a standing army.
+Agents from the East India Company were hired to live in the places.
+They later started interfering in the internal affairs of the state, such as the next ruler or nawab.

 Development

-The system of subsidiary alliances was pioneered by the French East India Company governor Joseph François Dupleix, who in the late 1740s established treaties with the Nizam of Hyderabad, India, and other Indian princes in the Carnatic region.
+The system of subsidiary alliances was pioneered in the Carnatic region by Dupleix.
 The system was subsequently adopted by the British East India Company, with Robert Clive negotiating a series of conditions with Mir Jafar following his victory in the 1757 Battle of Plassey, and subsequently those in the 1765 Treaty of Allahabad, as a result of the company's success in the 1764 Battle of Buxar.
-A successor of Clive, Richard Wellesley initially took a non-interventionist policy towards the various Indian states which were allied to the British East India Company, but later adopted, and refined the policy of forming subsidiary alliances.
-The purpose and ambition of this change are stated in his February 1804 dispatch to the East India Company Resident in Hyderabad:
+A successor of Clive, Richard Wellesley initially took a non-ind refined the policy of forming subsidiary alliances.
+The purpose and ambition of this change are stated in his February 1801 dispatch to the East India Company Resident in Hyderabad: